Apedemak: Alternative representations of Apedemak at Naqa

 Two unusual representations of Apedemak at this site are without parallel and have been the cause behind much discussion.
 Along the side of a wall, Apedemak appears depicted as a three-headed leonine god with four arms.
 It may be that the artist decided to show Apedemak turning his head to three different subjects: the king on the left, the viewer in the center, and the queen to the right.
 Another column appears to show Apedemak as a tall, coiled snake with a human upper torso and Apedemak's characteristic lion head.
 In his book on Apedemak, Louis Žabkar discusses that Apedemak's snake form might be an indication of his apotropaic features.
-In other words, it is possible that Apedemak could have warded off snakes, and the representation on the column stressed so.
-These two depiction are unique, in that Apedemak is typically represented as a figure with a lion head and a male human body.
+In other words, it is possible that Apedemak could have warded off snakes, and the representation on the column was instead to show this.
+These two depiction are unique, as Apedemak is typically represented as a figure with a lion head and a male human body.